Europe’s Fear of China

 This confrontation, together with the economic problems, is leading to an increasingly isolationist policy in Europe.
 Instead of an open attitude, people are clinging to what little they have.
 The latest events in North Africa symbolise this.
 Why distance yourself from dictators?
 After all, they stand for stability, i.e. for the status quo.
 It doesn’t matter whether this is inhumane or not, the main thing is that Europe doesn’t have to move.
 It was only at the last moment, and only at the insistence of France, that the West agreed to take action against Gadaffi.
 In Syria, Algeria, Yemen and Morocco, European policy is practising silence.
 And then there is the unspeakable refugee policy.
 A European Union with 500 million inhabitants has no room for a few tens of thousands of refugees from North Africa.
 Instead of offering maximum solidarity to the liberated and liberating countries, Europe is squirming and unmistakably giving the people of North Africa the cold shoulder.

-In economics, we often talk about opportunities, chances that need to be seized.
-Europe is so preoccupied with itself and its fear that it does not recognise the opportunities, not even when they are right on its own doorstep.
-I wouldn’t be surprised if the Chinese have already signed the contracts with the new and future rulers in North Africa!
+In the field of economics, there is a common discourse surrounding opportunities and the necessity to capitalise on them.
+Europe is so preoccupied with itself and its fears that it fails to recognise opportunities, even when they are in its own best interests.
+It is conceivable that the Chinese government may already have signed agreements with the new and future rulers in North Africa.

 About David X. Meier